OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/03_ModelInfoIntroduction/ModelInfo_Introduction.md

       return -1;
     }

-  int iModelIndex = 1;
+  // Retrieve model number for the model with index = 1 int iModelIndex = 1;
   int iModelNumber = -1;
   eError = SQ_GetModelNumberFromIndex(hProject, iModelIndex, &iModelNumber);

-  SQ_ModelInfo oModelInfo;
+  // Retrieve the SQ_ModelInfo structure for the model SQ_ModelInfo oModelInfo;
   SQ_GetModelInfo(hProject, iModelNumber, &oModelInfo);

-  std::cout<<"The name of the model is: "<< oModelInfo.modelName <<","<<std::endl;
+  // Print properties of the model std::cout<<"The name of the model is: "<< oModelInfo.modelName <<","<<std::endl;
   std::cout<<"and it is of type: "<< oModelInfo.modelTypeName <<"."<<std::endl;
   std::cout<<"It was built from "<< oModelInfo.numberOfObservations <<" observations."<<std::endl;